Pretty Boy Floyd: Death

-The BOI named Floyd "Public Enemy No. 1" on July 23, 1934, following the death of John Dillinger.
-Local police and BOI agents led by Melvin Purvis shot Floyd on October 22, 1934 in a corn field in East Liverpool, Ohio.
-Accounts differ on who shot him and the manner in which he was killed.
+J. Edgar Hoover, director of the BOI, named Floyd "Public Enemy No. 1" following the death of John Dillinger.
+Local police and F.B.I. agents led by Melvin Purvis under the direct supervision of Inspector Samuel P. Cowley shot Floyd on October 22, 1934, in a corn field in East Liverpool, Ohio.
+Accounts differ on who shot him and the manner in which he died.

-Floyd and Richetti had left Buffalo, New York on October 18, and their vehicle slid into a telephone pole in heavy fog.
+Floyd and Richetti had left Buffalo, New York, on October 18, and their vehicle slid into a telephone pole in heavy fog at 3 am the following morning.
 No one was injured, but the car was disabled, so they sent two female companions to get a tow truck.
 They planned to have the women accompany the tow truck driver into town and have the vehicle repaired while they waited by the roadside.